profoundhub/Explore-ES6/README.md

 streaming on Twitch until Livecoding.TV is back online.

-Good moring, so previously i tried to stream and ... my
+Good morning, so previously i tried to stream and ... my

 computer crashed.